-Important functions of NOAA Fisheries Economics Program include:
+Important functions of the Economics Program include:

-- monitoring status and trends in performance of the commercial and recreational fishing sectors, including assessing regional economic impacts (sales, value-added and job impacts);
+- Monitoring status and trends in performance of the commercial and recreational fishing sectors, including assessing regional economic impacts (sales, value-added and job impacts)

-- analyzing critical fishery management issues such as evaluating the economic performance of catch share programs, assessing marine spatial management options, and assessing protected species bycatch reduction strategies;
+- Analyzing critical fishery management issues such as evaluating the economic performance of catch share programs, assessing marine spatial management options, and assessing protected species bycatch reduction strategies

-- conducting research on valuing marine protected species;
+- Conducting research on valuing marine protected species

-- analyzing the economic impacts and benefits from habitat conservation and restoration efforts;
+- Analyzing the economic impacts and benefits from habitat conservation and restoration efforts

-- conducting integrated modeling of ecosystem services.
+- Conducting integrated modeling of ecosystem services

-Links to each of the regional NOAA Fisheries Economics Programs, Tools and other resources are also provided on this website.
+Links to each of the regional NOAA Fisheries Economics Programs, Tools, and other resources are also provided on this website.